Charge! (TV network)

-Charge! is an American digital broadcast television network owned by the Sinclair Broadcast Group.
-The network features action- and adventure-based programming sourced primarily from the MGM television and film library.
+Charge! is an American digital broadcast television network owned by the Sinclair Broadcast Group that airs action and adventure-based programming.
+It launched on February 28, 2017, and was originally a joint venture with MGM.

-The network is also available via a website stream for mobile devices (internet sourced) broadcast networks and via streaming service Stirr.
+In addition to its broadcast network affiliates, Charge is also available through its website and apps.

-Background

-Sinclair Broadcast Group had already put three digital broadcast television networks on the air.
-The first was with MGM, the science-fiction network Comet, which was launched in October 2015.
-American Sports Network, Sinclair's sports programming arm (now the framework for Stadium), was broadened to include full network operations on January 11, 2016.
-Sinclair started TBD, a network targeting millennial audiences, which commenced operations on February 13, 2017 in a soft launch.

 History

+Since 2014, Sinclair had launched several digital broadcast networks, or "diginets"; including the American Sports Network (formally Sinclair's sports programming arm which became the framework for Stadium), and TBD (which targets millennial audiences).
+The science-fiction network Comet, launched in October 2015, was Sinclair's first joint venture with MGM.
 Charge! was formally announced by Sinclair and MGM on January 17, 2017.

-The network debuted on February 28, 2017 at 10AM (ET) with an airing of the 1978 film Here Come the Tigers.
+The network debuted on February 28, 2017, at 10 am (ET) with an airing of the 1978 film Here Come the Tigers.
 Stations carrying The Works replaced the network with Charge.

-As of 2020, along with sibling network Comet, Charge! is now owned-and-operated by Sinclair as MGM sold their operation stake in the two networks.
+Ring of Honor Wrestling, the weekly professional wrestling television series produced by the then-Sinclair-affiliated Ring of Honor, was syndicated on the network from July 9, 2017, to 2019.
+The series was previously syndicated to Comet.

+In 2020, MGM sold their operation stake in Charge and Comet to Sinclair.
+On April 6, Charge! began airing Magnum, P.I. and Knight Rider.
+In the Fall, Charge began airing Hunter.

+In the years since Sinclair took control of the network, Charge would begin acquiring more contemporary crime dramas; including CSI: Miami in June 2021, CSI: NY in late 2022, Without a Trace and Law & Order: Criminal Intent in 2023, and Homicide: Life on the Street and Criminal Minds in 2025.

 Programming

 Charge! currently provides up to 18 hours of programming to its owned-and-operated and affiliated stations on weekdays from 9:00 a.m. to 3:00 a.m.
 Eastern Time and weekends from 12:00 p.m. to 3:00 a.m.
 Eastern Time.
 The remaining vacated hours are occupied by paid programming.

-Programming on Charge! is sourced primarily from MGM's library of films and TV series, expressed by Sinclair's press release announcing the launch as "one of the deepest libraries of premium action-themed content in the world."
-Titles indicated as airing on Charge! include the TV series In the Heat of the Night and The Magnificent Seven, the Rocky and James Bond film series, and other motion pictures including Platoon and Dances with Wolves.
-The channel has a similar demographic to rival networks Heroes & Icons and Start TV.
+Programming on Charge! was originally sourced from MGM's library, and was expressed by Sinclair's press release announcing the launch as "one of the deepest libraries of premium action-themed content in the world."
+Launch titles indicated included the TV series In the Heat of the Night and The Magnificent Seven, the Rocky and James Bond film series, and other motion pictures including Platoon and Dances with Wolves.
+As a result, the network has a similar demographic to that of Heroes & Icons and Start TV.

-Ring of Honor Wrestling, the weekly professional wrestling television series produced by the Sinclair-affiliated promotion Ring of Honor, began airing on the network from July 9, 2017 to 2019.
-The series was previously syndicated to sibling broadcast network Comet.